End-to-end flow

 Required fields

 Card authorizations are not final.
 A €100 fuel pre-authorization may settle at €25.
-Two paths handle the update:| Operation | Method | Notes |
+You update or cancel a transaction by re-sending it with the sameid.
+Two methods are equivalent and both handle every operation below:

 Timing